DoLS information for care homes and hospitals

 If the answer is 'yes', you need to ask yourself whether the care or treatment could be given in a way which does not deprive the person of their liberty.

-If there is no less restrictive option available to provide this care, you must apply to the supervisory body for authorisation to continue with the care programme and deprive the person of their liberty.
-The supervisory body will then carry out a series of assessments to decide if it is right to deprive the person of their liberty.
+If there is no less restrictive option available to provide this care, you must apply to the Supervisory Body for authorisation to continue with the care plan and lawfully deprive the person of their liberty.
+The Supervisory Body will then arrange for a series of assessments to be completed to decide if it is right to deprive the person of their liberty.

-The Mental Capacity Act 2005 Code of Practice and the Deprivation of Liberty Safeguards Code of Practice give guidance and information about how the act works in practice and should always be referred to.
+Mental Capacity Act code of practice and the Deprivation of Liberty Safeguards Code of Practice give guidance and information about how the act works in practice and should always be referred to.

 How to apply for authorisation of a Deprivation of Liberty

 Where a DoLS authorisation is in place and it is nearing its end and the person still meets the requirements for DoLS, the Managing Authority must submit a DoLS Form 2 (Request for Further Standard Authorisation).